LucasLScipioni/financial-goal/README.md

 yarn install
 ```

-Since this was not meant for build, it uses `VUE_CLI` compiler, to run it locally run:
+Since this was not meant for build it uses `VUE_CLI` default compiler, which has the following commands:

 ```
 yarn serve -        Local Server